zhifez/seagamejam2021/README.md

 # Environment Variables

-There are a few .env variables in the game for testing purposes, namely:
+There are a few .env variables in the game for testing purposes.

+You can create your own .env file and add the following variables, set value to "true".

 | Variables | Definitions |
 |---|---|